ntoulasd/QBasic/README.md

 Space Game

-This is one of my first game developments in DOS with QB
+This is one of my first BASIC game developments in DOS with QB

+Old code from 1992